-Sir Ian Mckellen said he has never met a gay person who has come out and regretted it, sending a powerful message to people hiding their sexuality while discussing actress Ellen Page’s recent announcement that she is gay.
+Sir Ian McKellen has sent a powerful message to people afraid of revealing their sexuality while discussing actress Ellen Page’s recent announcement that she is a lesbian.

-The X-men actor, who is openly gay, offered words of advice to people afraid of revealing their homosexuality during a BuzzFeed Brews interview on Friday.
+The X-Men actor, who is openly gay, offered words of advice to those worried about coming out of the closet during a BuzzFeed Brews interview.

 READ MORE: ELLEN PAGE COMES OUT - READ HER SPEECH

-Sir Ian, a vocal spokesman for lesbian, gay, bisexual and transgender (LGBT) rights, recently fronted an open letter to Russian President Vladimir Putin signed by 27 Nobel laureates speaking out against the ban on “homosexual propaganda” which they said “inhibits the freedom of local and foreign Lesbian, Gay, Bisexual and Transgendered people to speak openly about their sexuality and prohibits Gay Pride celebrations.”
+Sir Ian, a vocal spokesman for LBGT rights, recently addressed an open letter to Russian President Vladimir Putin signed by 27 Nobel laureates criticising the ban on “homosexual propaganda”.

 “For people who are lonely … reading that about someone whose career they follow is a little bit of a help and encouragement to them to think it does get better.”